-For those of you expecting a post about education, mental health, or the yoots today, sorry, I have Wedding Tourette’s Syndrome.
-You get wedding.*
+For those of you expecting a post about education, mental health, or the yoots today, sorry, you get wedding.*

 It is my spring break.
 I am so delighted to be spending it at the tailor’s every day.
 I have been to two different tailors for dress fittings NINE times this week.
 Nine times.** See, it is my own fault, because in addition to my wedding dress, I wanted a vintage 1950s cocktail dress for the rehearsal dinner.
 So I found this fabulous dress and thought, “I’ll just get it tailored” and it ended up being the most complicated process ever.
 I went to my favorite Russian tailor for my sixth fitting yesterday, and the following is an actual transcript of events that transpired: